 A brief history of opera through the examination of major works in historical contexts, as well as a survey of opera repertoire literature through in class performance and in and out of class listening.
 Students develop individual repertoire reference materials.
 Individual research resulting in a term paper, or the equivalent, is expected.
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: Permission of the instructor.
 Three credits.